Some of our work and positions regarding mountain bikes and wilderness areas

 Unfortunately, this stealthy assault on the Wilderness Act is expected to pass out of committee and advance to the full House of Representatives.
 There are no Washington state representatives on the House Committee on Natural Resources at this time.

 If H.R.
 1349 does advance, we’ll share timely action alerts, ways to contact elected leaders, talking points and more information prior to a full House vote.
-But the conservation community hasn’t been letting this misguided attack on wilderness move forward without strong resistance.
+But the conservation community hasn’t let this misguided attack on wilderness move forward without strong resistance.

 National Wildlife Federation Affiliates Letter Regarding Opposition to H.R.
-1349, “Wheels In Wilderness” Bill
+1349, “Wheels Over Wilderness” Bill

 Re: H.R.
 1349